death667b/prac03/README.md

 This exercise will give you practice at using JUnit to test a simple class.

-In the materials supplied for this practical session you will find an implementation of the `Totaliser` class in the `totaliserQuestion` package ***but do not edit or examine it!*** The purpose of the exercise is to test the supplied program as a black box, i.e., without looking at the source code.
+In the materials supplied for this practical session you will find an implementation of the `Totaliser` class in the `totaliserQuestion` package ***but do not edit or examine it yet!*** The purpose of the exercise is to test the supplied program as a black box, i.e., without looking at the source code.

 Create a new package called `totaliserAnswers` and inside that create a JUnit Test Class called `TotaliserTest.java`.
 In this class, implement the various tests identified in the previous exercise.
 Run your tests and see if you can identify any problems with the supplied program.
 NB: Eclipse will automatically recognise that your `TotaliserTest.java` file is a JUnit test class and will allow you to 'run' it as a JUnit test as soon as you have added a method with an `@Test` annotation to the file.